SFoskitt/Learn-Python-the-Hard-Way/README.md

 Author suggests putting each of these on a flash card to help memorize, but I'm using Anki for this instead.

+###Exercise 21 - Functions Can Return Something

+Up to now all our functions do is output something - typically "print".
+This chapter demonstrates that a called function can pass information back to the calling function (caller).

+###Exercise 22 - What Do You Know So Far?

+This chapter is a review and recommends scouring the previous chapters for Python words and symbols to create a list of study objects for future review.

+###Exercise 23 - Read Some Code

+In this chapter, author makes an excellent suggestion to go to Bitbucket or Github and find someone else's Python code and read it.
+IMHO the best way to learn to code better is to read other people's code.
+Good, bad, or ugly there's always something to learn reading others' work.

+###Exercise 24 - More Practice

+The gyst of this chapter was to gain more muscle memory by typing in the exercise, which was a little long.
+There is no new information to learn here except typing.

 ###Exercise 25 - Even More Practice

-The gyst of this chapter was to gain more muscle meory by typing in the exercise, which was a little long.
-But I'm a lazy, lazy girl so I'll paste this here:

 ex25.py
 ```